A Carnival crew is accused of refusing to let a dying man off a ship to get medical care

 Jeffrey Eisenman’s wife (Linda Eisenman), daughter (Julie Eisenman) and son (Ryan Eisenman) accuse the Carnival Sunshine crew of negligence and infliction of intentional emotional distress.
 They say the ship’s doctor diagnosed Eisenman, a Marble, Pa., resident, as suffering a “major heart attack” on Dec.
 3, 2018, but blame the crew for Eisenman’s death the next day at the age of 65.

-“Jeffrey Eisenman died onboard while confined to the medical center of the Carnival Sunshine against his will,” the lawsuit declares.
+“Jeffrey Eisenman died onboard while confined to the medical center of the Carnival Sunshine against his will,” declares the lawsuit filed by Ira Leesfield of Miami’s Leesfield Scolaro.
 “His family was forced to watch on in horror at his mistreatment and decline into a gruesome death.”

 Carnival did not respond to the Miami Herald with a comment as of 7:45 p.m.
 Wednesday.